About the Gold Seal Quality Care Program

 Participation in this program is voluntary and is available to all provider types that meet the definition of child care with the exception of certain license-exempt school-age programs identified in Chapter 65C-22.008(3), F.A.C.
 A link to the application process for providers is listed below.

-An accrediting association wishing to be approved as a Gold Seal Association must apply and substantially meet or exceed the Department’s Gold Seal Quality Care standards adopted by the Department of Children and Families Office of Child Care Regulation.
+An accrediting association wishing to be approved as a Gold Seal Association must apply and substantially meet or exceed the Gold Seal Quality Care standards.

 - Find a Gold Seal Quality Care Provider – Provider Map